waldronlab/openreviewr/README.md

 Using `inst/scripts/example.ini`, create a `config.ini` and enter the configurations associated with your venue.

-### Create the additional submission options JSON file

-Using `inst/scripts/pacific_first_additional_submission_options.json` or the `atlantic_first_additional_submission_options.json` file, create your additional submission options file.
-Note: You must change the registration URL in the JSON to reflect the correct registration link on Hopin.

 ### Run the script

 To run the script, you must use the email associated with your account in